 Not only have these two inspiring artists created online demonstrations for Paint Ontario this year, they also demonstrated their talents outside at the museum.

 Elaine and Layne discovered Paint Ontario in 2018 as exhibitors and were so impressed with the entire experience that they returned last year as both exhibitors and demonstrators.
 Layne’s acrylic won last year’s Wildlife Choice Award.
 Not only did they both wow gallery audiences with their demonstrations, Elaine donated her finished painting and it was raffled off (raffle tickets were free with every gallery admittance).
+She once again offered to do the same with her video demonstration painting this year.
 Thank-you Elaine!
-We know our patrons are looking forward to seeing this wonderful pair of artists again this year.
-Be sure to visit their website to learn more about the work of these two talented artists.
+Be sure to visit Layne and Elaine at their website to learn more about the work of these two talented artists: Kingfisher Studio

 Art created by the need to explore landscapes

 Simple and direct series exploring large scale abstraction plein air

 Exploring terrain and painting from canoe, sailboat and ground – large scale (up to 60 “) plein air year round.

 Astra has participated in solo and group shows as well as plein air events – winning multiple awards along the way.
 Her medium is acrylic on canvas and her signature work uses bright, bold colours translating the landscape into shapes.

 Winner of Paint Ontario awards in 2018 and 2019, Astra is donating her painting from her demonstration video as a raffle prize this year – receive a free raffle ticket with your entry when you visit Paint Ontario!
 Thank you Astra!

 Chris Cape is an inspiring artist who accepted the challenge of producing an online demonstration which is so interesting to watch, be sure to view it by visiting the link provided at the top of this page!
 Chris also did a live presentation outside on the museum grounds in partnership with artist Astra.